samstarling/phantomvis/README.md

 # phantomvis

-Create beautiful RadioVIS slides that harness CSS3.
+Create beautiful RadioVIS slides by harnessing the power of HTML, CSS, and responsive design.

 ## Introduction